The Framework for

 Full SQL storage for high-volume content applications.

-- Ideal for CMS with admin panels and user-generated content
+- Ideal for CMS admin panels

-- Supports SQLite, MySQL, and PostgreSQL
+- SQLite, MySQL, PostgreSQL

 Security by Default

 Every layer is hardened.
-You have to opt out of protection.
+You have to opt OUT of protection.

 CSRF Protection

 Automatic token validation on all state-changing requests.
+No opt-in required.

-XSS Auto-escaping
+XSS Auto-Escaping

 SQL Injection Prevention